ITClubPulchowk/campus-scripts/Navigable/README.md

 ### 1. Open the command prompt in ADMINISTRATIVE mode

-_Note:- Admin console is require because we have add the location of commands in PATH so its important._
+_Note:- Admin console is require because we have to add the location of commands in PATH so its important._

 Also note, after installation you can use regular command prompt to create jump commands.